 b) we grant you, or shall procure the direct grant to you of, a fully paid-up, worldwide, non-exclusive, royalty-free licence during the Term Duration of this Contract for the purpose of receiving and using the Services in its business; and

-d) You acknowledge and agree that the URL, short code for text giving, key words (‘Bespoke Service Information’) provided to you as part of the Service belongs to us and we reserve the right to withdraw and change such Bespoke Service Information where:
+d) You acknowledge and agree that the URL, short code, key words (‘Bespoke Service Information’) provided to you as part of the Service belongs to us and we reserve the right to withdraw and change such Bespoke Service Information where:

-a) and your licensors shall retain ownership of all Intellectual Property Rights in the Customer Materials; and
+a) and your licensors shall retain ownership of all Intellectual Property Rights in the Content; and

-b) grants us a fully paid-up, non-exclusive, royalty-free, non-transferable licence to provide the Service for the Term Duration of the Contract.
+b) grant us a fully paid-up, non-exclusive, royalty-free, non-transferable licence to provide the Service for the Term Duration of the Contract.

 a) warrant that the receipt and use of the Content in the performance of this Contract by us, our agents, subcontractors or consultants shall not infringe the rights, including any Intellectual Property Rights, of any third party; and